 What is self-esteem?

-Put simply self-esteem is how someone thinks or feels about themselves.
-The self, or rather our sense of self, is formed through our relationships with others, this can occur in what is presently being experienced; for example, feeling good about praise you received in a meeting you just had, or historically, feeling bad about upsetting a friend in the past.
-These experiences of others responses and recognitions act to inform us of our sense of worth and highlights the importance of early relationships and connectedness.
-These early relationships and connectedness are key conceptions in the theory of .
+Put simply, self-esteem is how someone thinks or feels about themselves.
+Our sense of self is formed through our relationships with others, and this can occur in what is presently being experienced, like feeling good about praise you received in a meeting you just had, or feeling bad about upsetting a friend in the past.
+These experiences of others’ responses and recognitions inform us of our sense of worth and highlight the importance of early relationships and connectedness.
+These early relationships and connectedness are key conceptions in the theory of attachment.

 Why is self-esteem so important for healthy functioning and early intervention?

-Low self-esteem is a risk factor for the development of mental health problems as outlined in risk models of .
-Overtime a young person with low self-esteem can begin a process of psychological defence building, removing themselves from activities and interactions altogether and building a negative worldview as a means of normalising how they are feeling and perceive their role in the world.
+Low self-esteem is a risk factor for the development of mental health problems, as outlined in risk models of early intervention.
+Over time, a young person with low self-esteem can begin a process of psychological defence-building, removing themselves from activities and interactions altogether and building a negative worldview to normalise how they are feeling and perceive their role in the world.
 This can make it much harder to communicate with a young person, diminishing our abilities to support them.

 What can teachers do improve self-esteem?